 If you know your file is safe and need to share it, you can rename the file, using either a different extension or no extension, and then attach it to your email message.
 See At IU, how can I send email with a blocked attachment type?
-Alternatively, you can share the file using one of IU's file-sharing services, such as Box or Slashtmp; see At IU, how can I share files with collaborators?
+Alternatively, you can share the file using one of IU's file-sharing services, such as Box or Slashtmp; see At IU, how can I collaborate on documents and share data with others?

 The UITS attachment filters block the following file types:

 |.ade .adp .app .asp .bas .bat .chm .cmd .com .cpl .crt .csh||.exe .fxp .hlp .hta .htr .inf .ins .isp .jar .js .jse .ksh||.lnk .mda .mdb .mde .mdt .mdw .mdz .mht .msc .msi .msp .mst||.ops .pcd .pif .prf .prg .reg .scf .scr .sct .shb .shs .url||.vb .vbe .vbs .wsc .wsf .wsh|